Your First Visit

 You have had a recent abnormal mammogram or have recently found a lump in your breast.
 You are seeking an opinion and/or treatment.
 At the time you schedule your appointment, you will be asked to bring any mammogram and/or sonogram films done at an outside facility on the day of your scheduled visit.
-If you have not yet had a mammogram we will help you to schedule one at the Baylor Breast Imaging Center just prior to your appointment with Dr. Grant.
-If you bring films from an outside facility, Dr. Grant and a radiologist from the Baylor Breast Imaging Center will review all of your films.
-You may be asked to go to the Baylor Breast Imaging Center for some extra views or a sonogram.
-Once this has been completed you will come back to Dr. Grant's office for a thorough breast and axillary examination.
-By the time you meet Dr. Grant, he will have reviewed all of your studies and be prepared to make recommendations for a course of treatment.
+If you have not yet had a mammogram, we will help you to schedule one just prior to your appointment with Dr. Grant.
+If you bring films from an outside facility, Dr. Grant and a specialized breast radiologist will review them and conclude if they are sufficient or if additional studies are needed.
+Once all necessary data is obtained, you will meet with Dr. Grant for a thorough breast and axillary examination.
+At this time, he will have reviewed all of your studies and be prepared to make recommendations for a course of treatment.

 This recommendation could be any one or a combination of the following: